ethernautdao/evm-runners-cli/README.md

 This will install the binary in `~/.evm-runners`

 Note that if you want to run the evm-runners binary from any directory, you need to make sure that `${HOME}/.evm-runners` is added to your PATH environment variable.
-You can do this by adding the following line to your shell configuration file (e.g., `~/.bashrc` or `~/.zshrc`):
+You can do this by adding the following line to your shell configuration file:

 ```
-export PATH="${HOME}/.evm-runners:${PATH}"
+export PATH="${PATH}:/{HOME}/.evm-runners/bin"
 ```

-To build from source you need to have [Go 1.20](https://go.dev/doc/install) installed.
+[Go 1.20](https://go.dev/doc/install) is required to compile the source code.

 ## Commands

+Note: You can invoke all commands with `evmr <cmd>` as well.

 **Display help**